smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 I hope you enjoyed these examples showcasing the C# keywords and how you can use them to create the exact API you want.
-I believe it is important to restrict the behaviour and visibility of your API to make future maintenance easier.
+I believe it is important to intentionally limit the surface area of your API by restricting how your classes can be used and the properties/methods they expose.
+Carefully crafting your API should make future maintenance easier.

-Be intentional with your APIs and keep as much as you can private/internal.

 <hr />

-<span id="generics-fun"> </span>
+<strong id="generics-fun">Fun with Generics</strong>

 I decided to move this to the footer.
-I have been known to commit generic abuse in the past.
-Here is some fun code which uses constraints against multiple types to enforce a strongly typed API.
-Within the class, less restrictive types are used so we can have the generics of the API play nicely together without needing a common interface.
+I have been known to abuse generics in the past.
+Here is some fun code which has constraints against multiple types.
+This ensures stronger types throughout the API.
+Within the class, less restrictive types are used to avoid needing a common interface for the inputs.

-I would discourage you from ever using a class like this.
+I would discourage using this particular class in your code.
 Use a DI container like [Autofac][autofac] instead.

 {% highlight csharp %}